Patrik64/tethonic/README.md

 link to a deployed test version: https://qlist.vercel.app/

-Show Block Sums button opens a view with a list of recent blocks containing tether transactions with cumulative sums of all tether transactions for each block with bitcoin prices in dollars at the given time.
+``Show Block Sums`` button opens a view with a list of recent blocks containing tether transactions with cumulative sums of all tether transactions for each block with bitcoin prices in dollars at the given time.

-Show Block button opens a view for a specific blockchain block that lists all the tether transactions within that block together with the bitcoin price at the given time.
+``Show Block`` button opens a view for a specific blockchain block that lists all the tether transactions within that block together with the bitcoin price at the given time.

-The app is implemented in vue.js using vuetify and firestore.
+The app is implemented in Vue.js using Vuetify and Firestore.

 The app is using APIs from the following sources:
 coincap.io - to fetch the bitcoin price at the given time